Photo Credit: Devaan Ingraham / Banff & Lake Louise Tourism

 Looking for the best things to see and do in Banff in January?

 Winter is in full-force with our welcomed snowfalls, cold temperatures, and the entire National Park is transformed into a quintessential Canadian winter wonderland.
 Nature vs sculpture – true winter adventure sparkles in January’s ice creations formations.
-Choose between the natural billowing frozen waterfalls on our Banff Icewalk or world-class ice sculptures at the Ice Magic Festival, viewable on our Discover Lake Louise Tour.
+Choose between the natural billowing frozen waterfalls on a Banff Icewalk or admire intricate snow sculptures at the SnowDays festival.
 No matter what adventure you choose, you’ll be happy you ventured outside.

 2. See frozen falls on a winter hike

 As temperatures cool, waterfalls turn into glittering pillars of ice.
 Our most popular winter hike takes visitors to Johnston Canyon, where you can take a guided icewalk all the way to the upper falls during the day, or by the light of your headlamp to the lower falls in the night.
+Public access to Johnston Canyon is currently closed, so join our guided icewalks for exclusive access to these frozen falls.
 Looking for a truly authentic winter hike?
-Our favourite Banff Icewalk is the Grotto Canyon Icewalk, where you’ll walk through the canyon on a frozen creek bed (wearing ice cleats to keep you steady) and discover ancient pictographs and glittering frozen falls.
+Our other favourite Banff Icewalk is the Grotto Canyon Icewalk, where you’ll walk through the canyon on a frozen creek bed (wearing ice cleats to keep you steady) and discover ancient pictographs and glittering frozen falls.
 Plus there’s delicious hot chocolate to keep you warm!

-3. Stargaze on a mountain summit (late January to early April)
+3. Stargaze on a mountain summit (late January to mid March)

 The Banff Gondola at Sulphur Mountain is Banff’s most popular attraction, but did you know that in winter you can stargaze at 7,500 feet?
 On Friday and Saturday evenings the Alpenglow Festival gives you the chance to see the rose coloured glow on the surrounding snow-capped peaks as the sun descends and then marvel at the dark skies and luminous stars.
 This event is included with regular admission and includes live music, s’mores, rooftop firepits and professional telescopes.